Leading for DEIJB in the International School

 Through case studies, practical examples, and mentorship opportunities, international school leaders will learn to:

-2. Develop sustained and intentional professional learning that cultivates their own DEIJB knowledge, skills, dispositions, and competencies, as essential to school change.
+Develop sustained and intentional professional learning that cultivates knowledge, skills, dispositions, and competencies driven by the goal of inclusivity.

 Facilitating Systems Change as a Community